Give the Gifts of Education and Confidence

 Carol, a K-12 educator, always said her kids were born on third base sliding into home, and that the students she taught in South Central Los Angeles, who were equally deserving, smart, and hard-working, could go their entire lives without getting a chance at bat.
 Now they can hopefully hit a home run.

-To honor the memory of Mrs. Carol Kimmelman, we're delighted to introduce seven of our exemplary college-bound scholarship recipients who exude the drive and talents Carol would love and admire.
+To honor the memory of Mrs. Carol Kimmelman, we're delighted to introduce several of our exemplary college-bound scholarship recipients who exude the drive and talents Carol would love and admire.

 About me >>